by Diane Linsley

 Shade-Tolerant Perennial Seeds

 Allium cernuum -- Nodding clusters of purplish-pink flowers for part shade.
-Aubrieta (Rock Cress) -- Spreading mounds of violet-purple, lavender-blue or rosy red flowers in spring.
-Easy to grow from seed.
 Campanula (Bellflower) -- Blue, pink or white bell-shaped flowers.
 Perennials and biennials for part shade to full sun.
 Centranthus ruber -- Long-blooming perennial with reddish-pink or white flowers that attract hummingbirds and butterflies.
 Cheiranthus allionii -- Bright orange flowers in late spring.
 Nice with tulips.
 Easy to grow from seed.
 Euphorbia polychroma -- Chartreuse flowers in early spring.
 Nice with early-blooming bulbs.
 Very shade tolerant.
 Lunaria annua -- Fragrant, purple flowers followed by ornamental seed pods.
 Lychnis chalcedonica -- Scarlet-red, salmon-pink or white flowers on tall stems.
 Great for attracting hummingbirds.
 Lychnis coronaria -- Purplish-red, pink or white flowers with silver-green leaves that brighten up the shade garden.
 Rudbeckia (Black-Eyed Susan) -- Native perennial.
 Daisy-like flowers with dark centers.
 Blooms in shades of yellow, gold, orange and mahogany-red.
 Ruta graveolens -- Blue-green foliage and greenish-yellow flowers for shade.
-Viola cornuta -- One of my favorite flowers for shade.
-Blooms in cool weather.
+Viola -- One of my favorite flowers for shade.
+It comes in a variety of colors and blooms in cool weather.